Welcome to TestRelic Documentation

 Our documentation covers everything you need:

-- Getting Started — Quick installation and setup guide for Playwright and Appium
+- SDKs — Quick installation and setup guides for Playwright, Appium, Maestro, and the Python packages

 - Cloud Platform — Full reference for the TestRelic cloud application